braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify.md

 # Shopify

-{:.subintro}
-[Shopify](https://www.shopify.com/) is a leading global commerce company providing trusted tools to start, grow, market, and manage a retail business of any size.
+> [Shopify](https://www.shopify.com/) is a leading global commerce company providing trusted tools to start, grow, market, and manage a retail business of any size.
 Shopify makes commerce better for everyone with a platform and services engineered for reliability while delivering a better shopping experience for consumers everywhere.

 The Shopify and Braze integration allows brands to connect their Shopify store seamlessly to pass select Shopify events and customers into Braze.
 Leverage Braze's cross-channel strategies and Canvas to engage new leads, message new customers, or retarget your users with abandoned checkout messaging to nudge them to complete their purchase